fmandela/fmandela.github.io/README.md

 "https://github.com/YOUR_GITHUB_USERNAME"
 ```

-Also confirm that the full portfolio link is correct:
+Also confirm that the link to the full portfolio is correct:

 ```text
 https://fredrickmandela.netlify.app
 ```

-If the Netlify portfolio domain changes later, update the link here too.
+If I later move the main portfolio to a custom domain, I should update the link here too.

-## Recommended GitHub Pages setup
+## How to publish on GitHub Pages

-### Option 1: User site
+### Option 1: Personal GitHub Pages site

-For a personal GitHub Pages profile site, create a repository named:
+Create a repository named:

 ```text
 YOUR_GITHUB_USERNAME.github.io
 ```

-Then place the files at the repository root:
+Then add these files to the root of the repository:

 ```text
 index.html
 README.md
 ```

-GitHub Pages will serve the site at:
+Once GitHub Pages is enabled, the site will be available at:

 ```text
 https://YOUR_GITHUB_USERNAME.github.io/
 ```

-### Option 2: Project site
+### Option 2: Project GitHub Pages site

-For a project-specific site, place the files in any repository and enable GitHub Pages from the repository settings.
+This can also live inside any normal GitHub repository.

-The site will usually be served at:
+In that case, GitHub will usually publish it at:

 ```text
 https://YOUR_GITHUB_USERNAME.github.io/REPOSITORY_NAME/
 ```

-If using a project site, update the canonical URL and structured data to match the final GitHub Pages URL.
+If using this option, remember to update the canonical URL and structured data inside `index.html` so they point to the actual published page.

-## How to deploy
+## Deployment steps

-1. Create or open the GitHub repository.
+1. Add `index.html` and `README.md` to the repository.
-2. Add `index.html` and `README.md`.
+2. Commit and push the changes.
-3. Commit and push the files.
+3. Open the repository on GitHub.
-4. Go to repository **Settings**.
+4. Go to **Settings**.
 5. Open **Pages**.
 6. Under **Build and deployment**, choose:
    - Source: `Deploy from a branch`
    - Branch: `main`
    - Folder: `/root`
-7. Save.
+7. Save the settings.
 8. Wait for GitHub Pages to publish the site.

 ## Local preview

-Because this is a static HTML page, you can open it directly in your browser.
+Because this is a static HTML page, I can open `index.html` directly in a browser.

-Or run a simple local server:
+Alternatively, I can run a small local server:

 ```bash
 python3 -m http.server 8000